oneforawe/react-ts-dock/doc/Development.md

 in VSCode, you can also run each of them in the container shell/terminal.

-In the terminal, to run linting on many files and view issues with the files, change directory into the root project folder (`react-ts`) and run the following
+In the terminal, to run linting on many files and view issues with the files, change directory into the sub-project root folder `react-app` and run the following commands:
-commands:

 * `$ npx eslint src --ext .ts,.js,.tsx`
 * `$ npx stylelint "**/*.{css,scss}" --ignore-pattern "build/*"`